Skip to content

 Huel Daily Greens Cautions and Allergen Advice

-As some conditions require dietary intervention, like with any food, please heed the notes below for the following conditions:
+As some conditions require dietary intervention, like with any supplement, please heed the notes below for the following conditions:

-• Coeliac disease and dermatitis herpetiformis - Huel Daily Greens is gluten-free and is made with no gluten-containing ingredients.
+• Coeliac disease and other gluten sensitivities: Huel Daily Greens is gluten-free and is made with no gluten-containing ingredients.

-• Inborn errors of metabolism - if you have a glycogen storage disorder (GSD) or other inborn error of metabolism where you require dietary manipulation, you must consult your doctor or specialist clinician before having Huel Daily Greens.
+• Inborn errors of metabolism: If you have a glycogen storage disorder (GSD) or other inborn error of metabolism such as phenylketonuria (PKU) where you require dietary manipulation, you should consult your doctor or specialist clinician before using Huel Daily Greens.

-• Pregnancy & lactation - due to the high levels of vitamins and minerals, Huel Daily Greens is NOT suitable for use during pregnancy or for nursing mothers.
+• Pregnancy & breastfeeding: Due to the complex formula and high levels of some vitamins and minerals, Huel Daily Greens is not suitable for use during pregnancy or for nursing mothers.

-• Children - Huel Daily Greens is not suitable for children under 12 years of age.
+• Children: Huel Daily Greens is not suitable for children under 12 years of age.
+For more information, see our Children, Adolescents and Huel article.

 Allergen Advice